jamesyoung-15/CFS-EEVDF/README.md

 # CFS vs EEVDF

 Some benchmarks w/ Phoronix Test Suite for trying to compare CFS and EEVDF CPU schedulers on Linux.
+Jump to results [here](#results).

 Done just for reference not a fully comprehensive/scientific test (see [notes](#notes)).

 ## Background